Information Technology Services – Dr. Susan Dunnavant, Acting Chief Information Officer

 - Establishing the temporary ESI archival system for all faculty and staff who receive a preservation notice.

 - Preparing documentation of all relevant preserved ESI.

 - Sending periodic reminders of preservation notices.

-- University Counsel will advise the Assistant Vice President for Human Resources, Dean of Faculty, and Chief Information Officer when the preservation hold is to be terminated.
+- University Counsel will advise the Assistant Vice President for Human Resources, Dean of Faculty, and Chief Information Officer/Director of Systems and Networks when the preservation hold is to be terminated.
 Upon termination of the preservation hold, all information held in the temporary archival systems will be destroyed.
 Other University data will follow the preservation policies described in the University’s records management policy.